carla-simulator/scenario_runner/Docs/agent_evaluation.md

  ```

  It is represented as a list of tuples, containing the route waypoints, expressed in latitude
  and longitude and the current road option recommended.
-For an intersection the option can
+For an intersection, the option can
  be go straight, turn left or turn right.
 For the rest of the route the recommended option
  is lane follow.